AriFordsham/GHCWiki/attic/beginners-notes.md

 ## Debugging the compiler

-1. Make good use of `ASSERT ( !booleanCondition )`, or better yet, `ASSERT2 ( !booleanCondition, msg )`
+1. Make good use of `ASSERT ( booleanCondition )`, or better yet, `ASSERT2 ( booleanCondition, msg )`
 1. You can add typecheking status messages with `!traceTc sDoc`
 1. Read about the [GHC Debugging Options](http://www.haskell.org/ghc/docs/latest/html/users_guide/options-debugging.html); the following debugging options are particularly useful:

-  - -ddump-tc-trace : shows the typechecking status messages inserted by `!traceTc`
+  - -ddump-tc-trace : shows the typechecking status messages inserted by `traceTc`
   - -ddump-simpl : shows the Core code after simplification
   - -dppr-debug : makes the debugging dumps more noisy (and useful); among other things, shows kinds for type variables